 Effects of Exercise: Changes in Carbon Dioxide Output

 AbstractYou might know that your body needs oxygen to keep going, and that you breathe out carbon dioxide as waste.
 What happens when you exercise?
 You have probably noticed that you breathe faster, and your heart beats faster.
 What triggers your body to respond in this way?
 How does it "rev up" to keep your muscles going?
-In this project, you will get a peek into the fascinating science of exercise physiology and find out—with the help of a color changing reaction and Google's Science Journal app.
+In this project, you will get a peek into the fascinating science of exercise physiology and find out—with the help of a color changing reaction.

 Edited by Svenja Lohner, PhD, Science Buddies